Cart 0

 📋 Essential characteristics

-- 🌍 Origin: Primarily Brazil, Madagascar, Namibia, and Ukraine
+• 🌍 Origin: Mainly Brazil, Madagascar, Namibia, and Ukraine

-- ✨ Brilliance: Exceptional crystalline transparency with golden luminosity
+• ✨ Brilliance: Exceptional crystal-clear transparency with a golden glow

-Heliodor, whose name means "gift of the sun" in Greek, offers a very luminous golden yellow color.
-This stone is exceptionally transparent and brilliant.
-It resists fairly well to be worn regularly with caution.
-Beautiful large stones can be found at affordable prices.
+Heliodor, whose name means “gift of the sun” in Greek, offers a very luminous golden-yellow hue.
+This gemstone is exceptionally transparent and brilliant.
+It is durable enough for regular wear with proper care.
+Beautiful, larger stones can be found at accessible prices.
 Its natural color generally does not require treatment.

 ⚠️ Considerations

-Heliodor may have greenish tones, which may not appeal to those seeking a pure yellow.
+Heliodor can show greenish undertones, which may not appeal to those looking for a pure yellow.
 It scratches more easily than sapphire over time if worn daily.
-The most affordable stones may have visible inclusions.
-Color can vary considerably from one stone to another.
+More affordable stones may display visible inclusions.
+Color can vary significantly from one stone to another.

 👍 Ideal for

-Lovers of lesser-known gemstones seeking a bright and natural yellow stone for their engagement ring.
-Heliodor is perfectly suited for those who appreciate transparent stones and want an original alternative to traditional choices.
+Gem enthusiasts seeking a lesser-known, naturally bright yellow stone for their engagement ring.
+Heliodor is ideal for those who appreciate transparent gemstones and want an original alternative to traditional choices.

 🌈 Sphene